Catholic Education in the Victoria, BC

 - St. Patrick’s issued green t-shirt

-- St. Patrick’s issued athletic shorts (green or navy)
+- St. Patrick’s issued athletic shorts (navy)

 - White socks